-7.5 Ventilation of Compartments
+7.5 Ventilation of Compartments (Fig. 14)

-1. Where the boiler is installed in a cupboard or compartment, no air vents are required for cooling purposes providing that the minimum dimensions below are maintained.
+Where the boiler is installed in a cupboard or compartment, air vents are required (for cooling purposes) in the cupboard or compartment at high and low level which may communicate with a room or direct to outside air.